Cryptocurrency. Bitcoin. NFTs.

 We’re bringing the girl talk – and much-needed clarity – to this hot topic that’s causing a lot of buzz in the investment world.

-Understand what all the fuss is about (and why there’s no need for fomo).
+Understand what all the fuss is about, what the heck is Bitcoin (and why there’s no need for fomo).

 👀 4minute read